Plea Bargains Overview

 - Dan agrees to certain facts in the case, such as his making of threats and his use of physical violence at the time of the incident and in exchange the prosecution offers to charge him with simple assault/battery instead of an aggravated charge.
 Dan's admission to those facts would relieve the prosecution from having to prove them at trial.

-Get Free Legal Help With Your Plea Bargain
+Get a Free Legal Evaluation of Your Case and Potential Plea Bargain

 Whether you're facing charges now or you're worried that you might in the future, at some point you'll likely consider the possibility of a plea deal.
 While the thought of a lighter sentence is appealing, there can be negative consequences from entering a plea deal.
 Or maybe you have a strong case and could likely be found not guilty if you go to trial.
 That's why it's important to have sound legal advice from an experienced criminal defense attorney who can honestly assess your case and lay out your options.
-There are attorneys near you who would be happy to review your case for free.
+Get started today with a free legal review of your case.